Larouex/IoTCRaspberryPiProtocolTranslationGateway/README.md

   }
 }
 ````
+Save the file and you can ignore the "LocalSecrets" section.

+<b>IMPORTANT: Make sure to check your .gitignore to verify that "secrets.json" is in the list so it does not get checked in!
+The file should be dithered in your Visual Studio Code Explorer window.</b>

 ### I don't want to use Key Vault!
 If you are working locally and do not want to implement the security and awesomeness of Key Vault, then go ahead and set "UseKeyVault" to false.
 Copy all our your SaS key values from the Admin, Device Connection page in IoT Central...